Skip to Main Content

 What the Michelin Plate Signals About the Kitchen

-Villa Ariston holds a Michelin Plate for both 2024 and 2025, which in the Guide's current framework denotes a kitchen producing food of good quality.
+Villa Ariston has been recognized in the Michelin Guide for both 2024 and 2025.
 It sits below the starred tier but above unrecognised restaurants in the Guide's hierarchy, a meaningful positioning in a country where the total number of Michelin-listed addresses remains relatively small.
 For context, Croatia's Michelin entries at the starred level include Pelegrini in Sibenik, Restaurant 360 in Dubrovnik, and Agli Amici Rovinj in Istria, all operating at the €€€€ price point.
 Villa Ariston sits at €€€, which in the Croatian context means it occupies the tier immediately below the country's headline fine-dining addresses while maintaining Guide recognition across consecutive years.

 Opatija's Place in Croatian Dining